A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

-If not, then for all $m \geq k$, the witnessing element of $S$ which agrees with $X$ through the first $m$ entries must occur before position $N_k$.
-By the infinite pigeonhole principle, one of these elements $X_n$ must agree with $X$ in all entries, i.e. $X_n = X$.
-By our earlier discussion, all $X_n$ in the sequence $S$ are elements of $[T]$, so in particular the string $X \upharpoonright_k = X_n \upharpoonright_k$ is in $T$ as desired. \end{proof}

-In contrast to the result above, obtaining a pruned tree representation from a standard or separately closed set, or translating between the latter two representations, requires much more axiomatic strength.
-As mentioned in the introduction, variations of items (iii) and (iv) of the theorem below have been proven before for arbitrary compact metric spaces: see \cite{brown1990notions}.
-However, we include the proofs anyway for the sake of completeness and consistency with our terminology in Cantor space.
+In contrast to the result above, obtaining a pruned tree representation from a standard or separately closed set, or translating between the latter two representations, requires more axiomatic strength.
+Variations of items (iii) and (iv) of the theorem below have been proven before for arbitrary compact metric spaces (see \cite{brown1990notions}).

-\begin{theorem} Over $\text{RCA}_0$, the following statements are all equivalent to $\text{ACA}_0$: \begin{enumerate}[(i)] \item Every standard closed set in $2^{\omega}$ is pruned closed. \item Every separably closed set in $2^{\omega}$ is pruned closed. \item Every standard closed set in $2^{\omega}$ is separably closed. \item Every separably closed set in $2^{\omega}$ is standard closed. \end{enumerate} \end{theorem}
+\begin{theorem} Over $\RCA_0$, the following statements are all equivalent to $\ACA_0$: \begin{enumerate}[(i)] \item Every standard closed set in $\Cant$ is pruned closed. \item Every separably closed set in $\Cant$ is pruned closed. \item Every standard closed set in $\Cant$ is separably closed. \item Every separably closed set in $\Cant$ is standard closed. \end{enumerate} \end{theorem}

-\begin{proof} We first show that $\text{ACA}_0$ is sufficient to prove both (i) and (ii).
-In light of the previous proposition, this would also imply that $\text{ACA}_0$ can prove (iii) and (iv).
+\begin{proof} We show that $\ACA_0$ is sufficient to prove both (i) and (ii).
+Proposition~\ref{RCA-P} then implies that it can also prove (iii) and (iv).
+The proof of the reversal for (iii) and (iv) in~\cite{brown1990notions} can be adapted to our setting to complete the proof of the theorem (see also~\cite{Gruner:2026a}).